-Curated by Hanna Maria Sawka and Dr. Frank Boyer
+Curated by Hanna Maria Sawka, MFA and Dr. Frank Boyer

 Morgan Anderson Gallery & Howard Greenberg Family Gallery

-This exhibition is made up of works that illuminate two aspects of his practice, his fascination with human consciousness, in this case, with memory, and his interest in place, and the places through which a human life passes.
-Sawka’s working method and artworks are truly visionary, in the sense that he always worked from mental images.
+Jan Sawka: The Place of Memory (The Memory of Place) is made up of works that illuminate two aspects of his practice: his fascination with human consciousness, in this case, with memory, and his interest in place and the places through which a human life passes.
+Sawka’s working method and artworks are truly visionary in the sense that he always worked from mental images.
 Every work he did is open to his thoughts, his emotions, his mental associations, and, above all to memory.

-This exhibition features paintings and etchings that illuminate Sawka’s visual explorations of the phenomenon of memory, works whose subject matter is the landscape of the Mid-Hudson Valley, and works that were created in his High Falls studio that are based in the memories of places that he “passed through.”
-Many of these images express a deep empathy and the sense of loss that only exile can bring, leavened by an expansive sense of the beauty that art and nature make available to human beings.
+This exhibition features paintings and etchings that illuminate Sawka’s visual explorations of the phenomenon of memory, works whose subject matter is the landscape of the mid-Hudson Valley, and works that were created in his studio.
+Many of these images express a deep empathy and a sense of loss that only exile can bring, leavened by an expansive sense of the beauty that art and nature make available to human beings.
 The exhibition will include works by the artist from a variety of private collections and from The Dorsky permanent collection.